Did you know that there are 500 roofers in the Denver, Colorado area alone?

 - The typical slate roof in the U.S. is extremely heavy because of the installation methods used.
 Because of this, fewer homes can take the additional roof weight necessary, as well as the additional costs associated.
 Where a typical U.S. slate roof weighs almost 10 pounds per square foot, a German slate roof, even though the thickness is the same, weighs only 6.8 pounds per square foot.

-- Another difference can be seen in how materials are attached on a roof.
+- Another difference can be seen in how materials are attached to a roof.
 Where many roofers use caulking guns, Michael uses traditional soldering and brazing methods known to provide durability and strength.

 - And when it comes to fire protection, there’s absolutely no match for the safety of clay tile.